canuc/ajaxs/README.md

 ## Need more time ?

 There is a default timeout of 30 seconds before the server will respond with a 500 error, if you set `timeout` as a Numeric property on the API object ( in milli-seconds )  then you will be granted more time.
 Please check ajaxsimplewithreq.
+If you set timeout to be -1 than your request will not timeout.

+## Enforce api method Arity

+if you set `enforceArity` on the module then the api will require you to provide the correct number of paramters ( This is a lot safer and wont result in mismatched params ).